sanity-io/GROQ/spec/Section 4 -- Data types.md

 ## Pair

 A pair of values, e.g. `"a" => 1`.
 Pairs can contain any combination of other types, including other pairs, and are mainly used internally with e.g. projection conditionals and`select()`.

-In serialized JSON, pairs are represented as arrays with two values.
+In serialized JSON, pairs are represented as a string on the form `fst => snd` where `fst` and `snd` are the serialized JSON for the first and the second expression.

 Pair : Expression `=>` Expression